5G-MAG/Getting-Started/pages/lte-based-5g-broadcast/tutorials/android-mw-seamless-switching.md

 ---
 layout: default
-title: Android Middleware - Seamless Switching
+title: Android - Seamless BC-UC Switching
 parent: Tutorials
 grand_parent: 5G Broadcast - TV/Radio
 has_children: false
 ---

-# Android Middleware - Seamless Switching
+# Tutorial - Seamless Switching between Unicast and Broadcast (Android)

-## Introduction
+This tutorial describes the end-to-end setup for showcasing seamless switching between 5G Broadcast and unicast delivery on an Android device.

-This tutorial describes the end-to-end setup for seamless switching between 5G Broadcast and unicast delivery on an Android device.
 The basic architecture of the setup is depicted in the Figure below:

 ![Android Seamless Switching](../../../assets/images/5gbc/android-seamless-switching-architecture.png)

 We use `ffmpeg` to create an HLS livestream from a plain .mp4 file.
 The resulting manifest files and media segments are stored on a `watchfolder` located on a simple `express.js webserver`.
 From this webserver the files are accessible to media players located in the same network.
 This setup corresponds to a classic OTT and CDN based workflow.
 As an example, the HLS stream can be played natively in a Safari Web-browser by simply pasting the URL to the primary or the media playlist into the URL address bar: